druu/ci-presenter/README.md

 Let's explain this a bit:

-* To every property of our data, we have a matching transformation method
+* For every property of our data, we have a matching transformation method
 * Transformation methodnames allways look like `transform_<insert propertyname here>`
 * A transformation method's only parameter is the value of the according property
 * The `transform_name` method is a bit different, we'll come to that later.